-Puma AIM IHT Service (outside an ISA)
+Puma AIM IHT Service

-- Focused portfolio of 20 AIM-listed companies
+- Focused portfolio of 22 AIM-listed companies

 - Often family-owned or founder-controlled firms

-- Experienced manager investing in small and medium sized companies for 18 years
+- Experienced manager investing in small and medium sized companies for 19 years

 - ISA available

-- Minimum investment £15,000
+- Minimum investment £20,000

-The Puma AIM IHT service is managed by Puma Investments, part of Shore Capital – itself an AIM-listed business and market maker to many AIM listed companies.
+The Puma AIM IHT service is managed by Puma Investments, part of Shore Capital – itself an AIM-listed business and market maker to many AIM-listed companies.

-The investment director is Justin Waine, who has been investing in small and medium-sized companies for 18 years.
+The investment director is Justin Waine, who has been investing in small and medium-sized companies for around 20 years.
 Mr Waine started his career as a small company broker at Cazenove, before joining Polar Capital to launch a European long/short hedge fund focused on small and medium-sized companies.
 He joined Puma in June 2014 and launched the IHT portfolio in July 2014.

 Mr Waine was attracted to Puma’s long-term investment style.
 He had analysed AIM extensively and realised the market had changed enormously.
 In his view the market no longer included just speculative high-risk businesses but also plenty of long-term mature ones, which are the focus of this portfolio.